GreenComfyTea/MHW-Better-Matchmaking/README.md

 # For Translators
 The mod has support for localizations.
 If you wish to translate the mod, follow these steps:
+1. Verify that the localization doesn't exist ([Link](https://github.com/GreenComfyTea/MHW-Better-Matchmaking/tree/main/BetterMatchmaking/data/localizations));
-1. Go to `Monster Hunter World\nativePC\plugins\CSharp\BetterMatchmaking\data\localizations\` folder.
+2. Go to `Monster Hunter World\nativePC\plugins\CSharp\BetterMatchmaking\data\localizations\` folder.
 There should be `en-us.json` file.
 If not, launch the game once, the file will be regenerated;
-2. Copy-paste the file and give it a new name.
+3. Copy-paste the file and give it a new name.
 Any format is supported but I expect it to be `ISO language code` for uniformity reasons;
-3. Open the file with any text editor and translate the strings;
+4. Open the file with any text editor and translate the strings;
-4. Make an issue/pull request, or dm me on twitter, to submit your translation.
+5. Make an issue/pull request, or dm me on [Twitter](https://twitter.com/GreenComfyTea), to submit your localization.
 I will check it and include it in the next release.

 > [!IMPORTANT]
 > There is no support for unicode symbols at the moment.
 It will be added in the future release.